India’s Zetwerk valued at $1.33 billion in new funding – TechCrunch

 An Indian startup that operates a business-to-business marketplace for manufacturing items is the latest to attain the coveted unicorn status in the South Asian market.

-Bangalore-based Zetwerk said on Monday it has raised $150 million in a Series E financing round led by New York based D1 Capital Partners.
+Bangalore-based Zetwerk said on Monday it has raised $150 million in a Series E financing round led by New York-based D1 Capital Partners.
 New investors Avenir and IIFL also participated in the round, along with existing investors Greenoaks Capital, Lightspeed Venture Partners, Sequoia Capital and Accel Partners.
+The round also included several high-profile angel investors, including Kunal Shah of CRED and Ritesh Agarwal of OYO.

-The new investment values Zetwerk at $1.33 billion, twice of $600 million-$700 million it was valued at in its Series D round in February this year.
-The round also included several high-profile angel investors including Kunal Shah of CRED and Ritesh Aggarwal of OYO.
+The new investment values Zetwerk at $1.33 billion, twice the $600 million-$700 million it was valued at in its Series D round in February this year.

 The four-year-old startup runs a business-to-business marketplace for manufacturing items that connects OEMs (original equipment manufacturers) and EPC (engineering procurement construction) customers with manufacturing small-businesses and enterprises.

-All the products it sells today — ranging from parts of crane, doors, and chassis of machines — are custom-made.
+All the products it sells today — ranging from parts of cranes, doors and chassis of machines — are custom-made.

 “Nobody has a stock of such inventories.
 You get the order, you find manufacturers and workshops that make them,” explained Amrit Acharya, co-founder and chief executive of Zetwerk, in an interview with TechCrunch earlier this year.

-The startup, which in recent years has expanded to Southeast Asia and North America, said its revenue grew approximately three times in 2020-21 to $128 million to $48.52 million.
+The startup, which in recent years has expanded to Southeast Asia and North America, said its revenue grew approximately three times in 2020-21, to $128 million.

 “In a short period of time, we believe Zetwerk has become a leader in delivering fast and cost-effective manufacturing solutions to companies globally and accelerating the pace of digital transformation of a very traditional industry,” said Jeremy Goldstein of D1 Capital Partners, in a statement.